My name is Adrian Siman.

 I would like to take this opportunity to talk about Itay’s unique method and approach to training.

-Itay is a former special forces captain from the Israeli ‘YAMAM’ and brings a great deal of experience to Krav Maga, experience which he shares with his students in a very simple fashion.
-Many of the skills he talks about have little to do with punching, kicking or blocking, that is to say with the technical aspects of Krav Maga and more to do with what Itay calls the first line of defence.
+Itay is a former Special Forces captain from the Israeli ‘YAMAM’ and brings a great deal of experience to Krav Maga; experience which he shares with his students in a very simple fashion.
+Many of the skills he talks about have little to do with punching, kicking or blocking, that is to say with the technical aspects of Krav Maga, and more to do with what Itay calls the first line of defence.
 The first line of defence will include, for example, the observation and understanding of human behaviour, understanding victim behaviour, criminal behaviour, and patterns of how people behave under pressure.
 Once these theoretical aspects are understood, they are incorporated into the physical training and are then tested under pressure with protective gear in small, confined spaces, or simulated with guns, or full on with batons.
 This is the only true way to measure whether what we are doing actually works.
-Everything is recorded so people can observe themselves at a later date and see whether they have done well, or whether thay have failed in their self defence, as, so it reads according to Itay, when an attack comes, it will be so fast and furious that we will not be expecting something of that magnitude.
+Everything is recorded so people can observe themselves at a later date and see whether they have done well, or whether they have failed in their self-defence, as according to Itay, when an attack comes, it will be so fast and furious that we will not be expecting something of that magnitude.